tomitribe/babystore-demo/README.md

 # Trapease Demo

-Build the trapease-demo project with all modules.
+Build the babystore-demo project with all modules.

 ## Run the web app with the rest resources